 We believe that real transformative conversations happen when space is created for individuals to speak unspoken truths, listen for understanding, and bridge with compassion.
 We believe that in these spaces, where true and authentic understanding can be achieved, the solutions to all problems may be found.

-We believe in the capacity of people to resolve their own problems, with proper provocation/agitation.
-We believe in the 4 zones of awareness we all have: what we know, what we believe, what we don't know, and our blindspots.
-The first requirement for change is willingness to see/become aware.
-Through expanding awareness, creating language around the unspoken "knowings" we all have, and then provocation and agitation to challenge and interrogate those zones of awareness are what lead to change.
+We believe in the four zones of awareness: what we know, what we believe, what we don't know, and our blindspots.
+The first requirement for change is to become aware.
+Expanding awareness, creating language around the unspoken, and then provocation that challenges and interrogates those zones of awareness create the conditions for change.

-We believe in the power and agency of each person as a critical piece of the broader collective.
-We each have an important and vital role to play in envisioning and shaping what our future looks like.
-There are no neutral parties or positions.
-Each of us hold influence in different ways and it will take all of us.
+We each have a vital role to play in envisioning and shaping our future.
+There are no neutral positions.
+Each of us holds influence in different ways and it will take all of us.
 We are committed to doing the hard work it will require to move us forward, together.